even4void/aliquote/content/post/lisp-consing.md

 categories: []
 ---

 I just finished reading _The Little Schemer_, by Friedman and Felleisen.
-Here are some basic facts about a very simple yet useful data structures: lists.
+Here are some basic facts about very simple yet useful data structures: lists.

 <!--more-->